rayms/rayms.github.io/_posts/drafts/2018-01-13-civil-political-rights.md

 decisions$Country <- trimws(str_match(decisions$Title, "\\bv(?:s?\\.|:)?\\s*(.*)")[,2])
 ````

-Unfortunately, when I used this regex, it still didn't catch all of the countries.
+Unfortunately, when I used this regular expression, it still didn't catch all of the countries.
 First, there were a number of countries that also had "(xxth session)" in the title.
 I had to identify and replace all of these.
 In other cases, I managed to extract the country name, as well as other text ("van der Hoot v. the Netherlands"), so I had to identify these rows and manually change them.
 There were also other quirks that weren't caught by the regular expresssion.
 All of it was a long, iterative process, and in the end, I still had to identify all of the unique problems and simply recode the values.
 This is how it went:

 ````r
 #fix all countries where the (xxth session) bit was also added